ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-weather-v4-step06.md

 * Can take several formats for location (we will use latitude/longitude)
 * All take an `appid` parameter with the API key (this is less obvious)

 The first version of the app will use a hard coded location.
 I am using Madison, WI, USA because that is where the Ionic HQ is located, but you should use something closer to your home.
-You can use a web-site such as <a href="https://www.latlong.net/" target="_blank">LatLong.net</a> to find the coordinates of your city.
+You can use a website such as <a href="https://www.latlong.net/" target="_blank">LatLong.net</a> to find the coordinates of your city.

 Add your key, the base URL, and your coordinates as private data in the service.
 My private data looks like this: